rrrene/credo/guides/commands/list_command.md

 # mix credo list

-`list` also suggests issues, but it groups them by file and does NOT cut the list to a certain count.
+`list` suggests issues, grouping them by file and NOT limitting the list to a certain count.

+## Examples

 Example usage: